coatrack/coatrack/README.md

 There are two scripts in the `docker` directory helping you:

 * `build-and-push-images.sh` builds the docker image of each CoatRack modul from source and pushes the images to Dockerhub.
-This only works, when the docker daemon is already logged in to the CoatRack repository.
-This script is especially useful within a CI pipeline to update the latest Dockerhub images.
+This script shall only be used by the CI pipeline.
-* `build-and-deploy-images-locally.sh` also builds the above mentioned docker images from scratch for local use and deploys a production-ready instance locally using these images.
-This is especially useful for developers who apply changes to the source code locally and want to test the impact of these changes in a realistic setup.
+* `build-and-deploy-images-locally.sh` builds CoatRack from source, creates container images on your local machine and runs CoatRack locally using these images.
+This is especially useful for developers who did changes to the source code and want to locally test the impact of these changes in a realistic setup.